RichadoWonosas/RWCryptTool/README.md

 # RWCryptTool

-A simple pure front-end encryptor using RWSE2 and RWSH
+A pure front-end encryption tool using encryption algorithm RWSE2 and secure hash algorithm RWSH.

-## Solved Issues
+## Features

-- [x] "It is slow!" - RWSE2 is based on 64-bit operations, but JavaScript does not support this well.
+- [x] **WebAssembly acceleration** - Encryption and decryption involves massive computing power; At the same time the encryption algorithm RWSE2 uses 64-bit operations yet JavaScript does not support this well.
 WebAssembly is used to deal with this issue.
+- [x] **Progressive Web App (PWA) Support** - This tool can be installed as a progressive web app.
+Feel free to install this app if the browser suggests you to do that!

 ## Future Features

-- [ ] I found Progressive Web App (PWA) somehow interesting to use for this tool.
-Now learning to add this functionality to the project.
+No future features currently.